 guests | β | β market-rate | β rentals | β |

-A one-time coliving share purchase of β¬
+A coliving share purchase of β¬

 For demonstration only using average rates.
 Units could vary Β±30% as would seasons, for 60% more value/time (cheaper, e.g. pods during winter) or 60% less value/time (more expensive, e.g. studios during summer).